 Data-driven decisions

 Generating new leads is a constant struggle in any industry, and real estate is no exception.
-CRM software can analyze how users interact with your website, how potential buyers navigate listings, and provide insights into their interests.
+CRM software can analyze how users interact with your website, how potential buyers navigate listings, and perform the most important task: capture leads.

 With CRM, you can quickly reach out to the right leads with targeted marketing efforts, saving time and money on ineffective outreach.
-In fact, 80% of companies using marketing automation tools have seen a drastic increase in leads!
-Plus, by capturing leads from sources like social media, CRM ensures you miss no opportunity.
+80% of companies using marketing automation features have seen a drastic increase in leads!
+Plus, by capturing leads from sources like social media, CRM ensures you do not miss any opportunity.

 Workflow automation